ibi-group/GTFS-frequency-mapping-tool/README.md

 **Day type:** Busiest Date will filter the feed to the single busiest service date.
 Weekend or weekday will select all trips of the corresponding type.

-**Direction:** Uses the inbound / outbound identifier from GTFS.
-Note that this does not correspond to a particular cardinal direction and may be more useful for corridor-specific or other local analyses.

 **Split results by hour?** If selected, will create a separate feature in the shapefile for each hour within the specified time interval.
 Otherwise, all trips in the time interval will be aggregated into one time bucket (appropriate for most use cases).

 ## Optional Configuration